-Symptoms of root rot in apples trees appear in the spring and are heralded by a delay in bud break, discolored leaves, and twig dieback.
+Symptoms of root rot in apple trees appear in the spring and are heralded by a delay in bud break, discolored leaves, and twig dieback.
 The most observable indicator of apple tree root rot is a girdling of the trunk wherein the bark browns and when wet becomes slimy.
-If the roots were to be examined, water soaked necrotic tissue at the base of the root would be evident.
+If the roots were to be examined, water-soaked necrotic tissue at the base of the root would be evident.
 This necrotic area usually extends up into the graft union.

 Phytophthora Apple Tree Root Rot Disease Cycle

 Fruit tree root rot caused by this fungal disease can survive in the soil for many years as spores.
 These spores are resistant to drought and to a lesser extent, chemicals.
-Fungal growth explodes with cool temperatures (around 56 degrees F. or 13 C.) and ample rainfall.
+Fungal growth explodes with cool temperatures, around 56 degrees F. (13 C.), and ample rainfall.
 Hence, the highest incidence of fruit tree rot is during blossom time in April and during dormancy onset in September.